pactflow/pact-protobuf-plugin/README.md

 - [Pact-Rust Consumer v0.8.x](https://github.com/pact-foundation/pact-reference/tree/master/rust/pact_consumer)
 - [Pact-Rust Verifier v0.12.x](https://github.com/pact-foundation/pact-reference/tree/master/rust/pact_verifier_cli)

-To support compiling Protocol buffer proto files requires a version of the [Protocol buffer compiler](https://github.com/protocolbuffers/protobuf).
+To support compiling Protocol Buffer proto files requires a version of the [Protocol Buffer compiler](https://github.com/protocolbuffers/protobuf).

 ## Installation

-The executable binaries and plugin manifest file for the plugin can be downloaded from the project [releases page](releases).
+The executable binaries and plugin manifest file for the plugin can be downloaded from the project [releases page](../releases).
 There will be an executable for each operating system and architecture.
-If your particular operating system or architecture is not supported, please send a request to [support@pactflow.io](email:support@pactflow.io) with the details.
+If your particular operating system or architecture is not supported, please send a request to [support@pactflow.io](support@pactflow.io) with the details.

 ### Installing the plugin
 To install the plugin requires the plugin executable binary as well as the plugin manifest file to be unpacked/copied into